jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 - [ ] Some data **cannot be made** publicly available.
 - [ ] **No data can be made** publicly available.

-Additional Example: The data used to support the findings of this study comes from multiple data sources.
-All of them are publicly available online and have been deposited in the AEA Data and Code Repository @assuncao2023replication.
+Additional Example: The data used to support the findings of this study comes from multiple data sources; all of them are publicly available online and have been deposited in a Zenodo repository [@].
 Each raw dataset is listed and described in more detail below.
-Access to download from the original source is guaranteed by either providing a persistent link, using the Save a Page feature from Archive.org, pointing directly to the data download, or by providing the original link and directions on where to find more detailed instructions:
+Access to download from the original source is guaranteed by providing a persistent link, using the Save a Page feature from Archive.org, pointing directly to the data download.

 ### Details on each Data Source